Updates on the book

 January 5th, 2026

 Hello!
-My name is Pekka Väänänen and I’m a software engineer and a
+My name is Pekka Väänänen and I’m a software engineer.
+This

-64 lighting experiment, I became obsessed with the color
+book started when I became obsessed with the color quantization problem.

 mentioned in any textbook.
 I then initiated excavations in the academic